Parts of Car Interior and Their Functions Explained

 It is a device that measures and displays a car’s speed.
 A fuel gauge is a device that tells you how much fuel you have left in your tank.

-Other vehicles have specific names for their speedometers, which employ a different method of sensing speed—known in boats as the Pit log and in aircraft as the airspeed indicator; this is a vital piece of equipment.
+Other vehicles have specific names for their speedometers, which employ a different method of sensing speed—known in boats as the Pit log and in aircraft as the airspeed indicator.
+This is a vital piece of equipment.

 Turn Signal Indicator

-It’s as though pulling the lever to the right signals a turn, while pulling it to the left signals a turn.
+It’s as though pulling the lever to the right signals a turn while pulling it to the left signals a turn.

 Air Ventilation